Gianfra1002/bacteria-AI-simulation/readme.md

 ```
 Every sensor returns a float between 0 and 1.

+### Neuron
-- The second is the Neuron layer and consists of some empty nodes that simply normalize their imput between 0 and 1 using a logistic function
+The second is the Neuron layer and consists of some empty nodes that simply normalize their imput between 0 and 1 using a logistic function
 ```python
 def sigma(vector, p = 4):
     """ Sigmoid normalization function """